vdespa/install-jenkins-docker/README.md

 This repository contains a Docker Compose configuration for a quick installation of Jenkins.
 This setup is not intended for production systems.

-Credits: This approach is mostly based on the [offical instructions](https://www.jenkins.io/doc/book/installing/docker/) but takes advantage of Docker Dompose (by using a `docker-compose.yml` file) to reduce the number of steps needed to get Jenkins up and running.
+Credits: This approach is mostly based on the [offical instructions](https://www.jenkins.io/doc/book/installing/docker/) but takes advantage of Docker Compose (by using a `docker-compose.yml` file) to reduce the number of steps needed to get Jenkins up and running.

 # Docker Installation